pontocom/SecLabs/crypto/openssl.md

         Files ./verified and ./hash2 are identical

 ## DIGITAL CERTIFICATES
 OpenSSL is also an excellent tool for creating Certificate Authorities and generating digital certificates.
 In this part we will see how we can create a Certificate Authority, generate requests for digital certificates and issue those digital certificates.
+On most of this commands, we are going to use the [openssl.cnf](openssl.cnf) file.
+This `openssl.cnf`file is usually distributed with the Openssl distribution.

 ### CREATE A CERTIFICATION AUTHORITY
 To create our own Certificate Authority (CA) we will create a folder structure that contains a series of CA information.